-Brokers engage in selling away transactions with the goal of not passing over their commission earned to their associated firm on an investment that a solicited client is willing to buy.
+Brokers sometimes engage in selling away transactions with the goal of hiding their commission earned from their associated firm on an investment that a solicited client is willing to buy.
 The broker may also be eager to earn a commission for non-public security and keep the client happy.

 Non-public securities are subject to limited oversight compared to public securities, and brokers may be tempted to pursue such transactions as separate transactions from the brokerage firm’s activities.

 How Selling Away Works